Food politics

 Food politics is a term which encompasses not only food policy and legislation, but all aspects of the production, control, regulation, inspection, distribution and consumption of commercially grown, and even sometimes home grown, food.
 The commercial aspects of food production are affected by ethical, cultural, and health concerns, as well as environmental concerns about farming and agricultural practices and retailing methods.
 The term also encompasses biofuels, GMO crops and pesticide use, the international food market, food aid, food security and food sovereignty, obesity, labor practices and immigrant workers, issues of water usage, animal cruelty, and climate change.

 Policy

 Government policies around food production, distribution, and consumption influence the cost, availability, and safety of the food supply domestically and internationally.
 On a national scale, food policy work affects farmers, food processors, wholesalers, retailers and consumers.
 Commodity crops, such as corn, rice, wheat, and soy are most often at the heart of agricultural policy-making.

+Historian Xaq Frohlich in 2017 observed an 'informational turn' in food politics in recent decades, as governments respond to food-related issues by mandating transparency (e.g. detailed information labels, such as Nutrition Facts labels) rather than direct bans or mandates.
+This approach positions consumer choice – guided by labels – as a primary way to govern food markets.

 While most food policy is initiated domestically, there are international ramifications.
 Globally, protectionist trade policies, international trade agreements, famine, political instability, and development aid are among the primary influences on food policy.
 Increasingly, climate change concerns and predictions are gaining the attention of those most concern with ensuring an adequate worldwide food supply.

-Food politics in the U.S.

-A number of contemporary issues around food policy issues have surfaced in the United States due to changes in the production of food and concerns about the nutritional quality of commercially prepared foods.